 There is no shortage of casual styles in the boys haircuts category, here are just some.

-# 16 Undercut
+# 21 Undercut

-Apparently this style won in 2014 for being the most popular haircut.
+Apparently this style won in 2023 for being the most popular haircut.
 It involves shaving the hair on the sides and back of the hair, though not completely, and leaving hair at the top medium length.

-# 17 Waves
+# 22 Waves

 You’re off work and would like something that shows you’re laid back, then this is for you.
 It’s easy to convert other hairstyles into a wave and change your look completely.
 All you’ll need is just a little product and work and that’s it.

-# 18 Sideburned Style
+# 23 Sideburned Style

 Facial hair can work to your advantage when you’ve got it, especially sideburns.
 You can blend the sideburns to the fade on the sides on your head to achieve a laid-back look.

-# 19 Ponytail
+# 24 Ponytail

 In essence, a ponytail entails pulling your hair back and away from the face then tying it together at a single point.
 It’s great because it can also function in a professional environment.

-# 20 Long Man Tail
+# 25 Long Man Tail

 A substitute to that is the man tail, and instead of being tied around the top of the head, it’s tied at the back of the head and the hair let to continue falling over the back.

-# 21 Roughed up and Shaggy
+# 26 Roughed up and Shaggy

 The ultimate casual look can be pulled off with a shaggy-looking style.
 This isn’t to say there isn’t any work done on it, you have to strive to create a good-looking yet shaggy look.

 These are the kinds of styles you get when you want to really stand out.
 They’re, frankly, crazy to me, and you might just get plenty of stares around the streets.

-# 22 Patterns
+# 27 Patterns

 You can easily create a pattern from your hair, whether it be your favorite football team, a name or even a symbol, you’ve probably seen some during a game or among gang members.

-# 23 Shapes
+# 28 Shapes

 Instead of just an abstract pattern, a complete image could also be made from a haircut.
 Just as with patterns, they’re complicated and you want to get it right the first time.

-# 24 Mohawk
+# 29 Mohawk

 Every now and then, you still see one pop up, and you realize how truly unique of a design it is.
 It can range from a few inches to really crazy lengths, but either way, it remains a Mohawk.

-# 25 The Rattail
+# 30 The Rattail

 You then let these strands fall on your back like a ponytail, although because you don’t have hair on the rest of your head, it’s considered a rattail.

-# 26 Dreadlocks
+# 31 Dreadlocks

 When you’ve got very long hair, one of the styles you could apply is the dreads.
 It’s one of the oldest styles of keeping hair, and could even be seen in mummified remains in ancient Egypt.

-# 27 Perfectly Professional
+# 32 Perfectly Professional

 You don’t have to cut your hair to fit into the office environment.
 A clean and polished look can still be created if you keep the hair away from your face.

-# 28 Rockstar
+# 33 Rockstar

 Like the name states, it’s a popular look among rock stars, if you want to look like one.
 Basically, you let your hair down and smooth out the hair using a flat iron.
 It is a very casual look and doesn’t draw too much attention.

-# 29 The Distinguished Man
+# 34 The Distinguished Man

 Long hair isn’t just for the casual look, either, it can also be a sign of a seasoned gentleman.
 To pull this off, you only need to apply a small amount of pomade to the hair and let it dry.

-# 30 The Middle Part
+# 35 The Middle Part

 The simplest design to apply on long hair is to simply create a part in the middle and let the hair fall back and sideways.